Improving quality of gate dielectric interface

 Kontrox resolves the issue by forming natural perfect quality crystalline III-V oxide structures that passivate and protect the surfaces against oxidation prior to the deposition of dielectric material, ensuring the highest quality interfaces.
 Kontrox layers are thermodynamically stable and in addition, to reduce the interface states it also increases the barrier height at the surface behaving as a natural diffusion barrier for further oxidation.

 The passivation effect has been demonstrated by producing III-V MIS capacitors yielding an even 98% reduction of defect state densities at the III-V ALD-grown dielectric interface.
 The improved interfaces can be verified by dramatic enhancement in the photoluminescence intensity which is an indication of reduced defect-related non-radiative recombination.
-The applicability of the improved III-V dielectric interfaces is most evident in transistor-based applications where good quality channel modulation and minimized gate leakage is essential.
+The applicability of the improved III-V dielectric interfaces is most evident in transistor-based applications where good quality channel modulation and minimized gate leakage are essential.

 Key Enabler for III-V CMOS